Andrey Serdyukov: Syria (2019)

 From 10 April 2019 to late September 2019, he was the Commander of the troops for the Russian military intervention in the Syrian Civil War to Syria.

 CSTO Peacekeepers to Kazakhstan (2022)

 On January 7, 2022, he was appointed Commander of the CSTO peacekeeping forces in Kazakhstan.

 Russian invasion of Ukraine (2022)

 On 2 February 2022, Serdyukov was rumoured by the Financial Times to be commander of Russian troops that would be sent into Ukraine, if such an action would be taken.

-On 19 June 2022, it was reported by Odessa military-civilian spokesperson Serhiy Bratchuk that Vladimir Putin had sacked Serdyukov for his doomed bid to take Hostomel airfield in which few of the invading soldiers survived.
+On 19 June 2022, it was reported by Odesa military-civilian spokesperson Serhiy Bratchuk that Vladimir Putin had sacked Serdyukov for his doomed bid to take Hostomel airfield in which few of the invading soldiers survived.
 This was confirmed by Russian media reports.
 He was replaced by Colonel General Mikhail Teplinsky.
 After his dismissal, Serdyukov was sent to Syria to command the Russian Group of Forces in that country.

+CSTO Chief of Staff

+In November 2023, he was appointed chief of joint staff of the CSTO.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.